Cel31/Cel31/README.md

 ## Hi there 👋 I'm Celine

-### 🔭 I’m currently working on the FAIR Phytolith Project
-- I am working on improving the phytolith research community workflow.
+### 🔭 I'm currently working on improving FAIR practices in the phytolith research community with ICOPS.
+- ICOPS is involved in the training and communication of open science tools (GitHub) for phytolith researchers.
+- We are trying to develop ontologies dedicated to the study of phytoliths.
+-

-### My personal research concerns the study of plant physical properties and the identification of plant-based technology found in archaeological contexts.
+### My personal research focuses on the physical properties of plants and plant-based technologies.

 - I am using a participant-observation approach to learn about the raw materials, techniques, technology, and purposes of basket making.
 - I aim to learn how practitioners assess the properties or qualities of the materials they use, and how the materials are related to end products and uses.